dotzenith/TheSeptaTimes.rs/README.md

-  arrivals  Find the next arrivals at a given train station train     Track a given train stations  Get all valid station names extra     All of the extra endpoints added by SepatPlusPlus help      Print this message or the help of the given subcommand(s)
+  arrivals  Find the next arrivals at a given train station train     Track a given train stations  Get all valid station names extra     All of the extra endpoints added by Septum help      Print this message or the help of the given subcommand(s)

 Options: